nxpatterns/enterprise-software-architecture/Articles/Nest.js/Quick-Start-Nx-Angular/ReadMe.md

 When **deploying Angular and NestJS**, I prefer using two different domains within the same cluster.
 If that's not feasible (your accountant-turned-CTO might think it's expensive at €12 per year), I'll use subdomains instead.

+Under no circumstances would I advocate for hosting everything on the same domain with different ports (unless, of course, I'm developing locally on my own machine).
+This distinction is crucial, and I'd be delighted to elaborate on its importance at a later time.

 This middleware is only accessible by authorized frontends that possess valid tokens (more on that later). *I've even offered some CTOs to personally sponsor these €12 per year - though that suggestion wasn't particularly well-received.*

 #### Making Backend Developers Question Their Life Choices